volvojakobsen/javascript-2_ca/README.md

-# javascript-2_ca
+# javascript-2-ca
-course assignment for javascript-2 module
+a course assignment on javascript